SharpGDX/SharpGDX.github.io/_preferences/preferences.md

 Note that your application can have multiple preferences, just give them different names.

 ## Writing And Reading Values
-Modifying preferences is as simple as modifying a Java Map:
+Modifying preferences is as simple as modifying a dictionary:

 ```csharp
 prefs.PutString("name", "Donald Duck");